research-iobserve/cocome-experiment/how-to-prepare-the-experiment.md

 Success is indicated with:

-Application deployed with name cloud-web-frontend-1.1.
+`Application deployed with name cloud-web-frontend-1.1.` <br />
-Command deploy executed successfully.
+`Command deploy executed successfully.`

 'Note:' It is recommended, if this is your first deployment to check if everything is fine by entering every glassfish instance via its web